Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Borrowing Strategy

-Borrowing is focused on 10- and 30-year terms.
+Domestic borrowing is focused on 10- and 30-year terms.
 The Province’s longer maturity profile reflects the fact that the debt is primarily supporting investment in longer term capital assets by both Executive Government and Crown Corporations.
+The average term of debt has decreased over the last five years due to increased international issuances with shorter maturities.

 Depending on borrowing requirements, the Province would look to issue in the USD and/or EUR market every 12-18 months to maintain a consistent presence.
 Issuance in other currencies will still be contemplated, but would likely be smaller deal sizes, issued opportunistically, and likely with longer tenors.

-The Province’s general practice is to fully hedge its debt denominated in foreign into a fixed rate Canadian dollar liability through the use of derivative instruments.
+The Province’s standard practice is to fully hedge internationally issued bonds into fixed-rate Canadian dollar liabilities through the use of derivative instruments.

 Borrowing Plan